IDNI/tau-lang/README.md

 We would go further about the meaning of captures in subsequent sections, for the time being, just keep in mind that functional quatifiers depend on variables and they essentially quantify over the given boolean algebra.

 ## Well-formed formulas

+TODO (HIGH) what is a well formed formula

 Well formed formulas are given in the Tau language by the following grammar: